apiobuild/platform/content/blog/how-to-create-a-simple-email-signup-with-apio.md

 ---
 title: "How to Create a Simple Email Sign Up with Waitress"
-image: /images/blog/email.png
+image: /images/blog/mailbox.png
 date: 2020-06-26
 tags: ["waitress", "telescope", "tutorial", "email", "marketing", "google", "sheets", "website"]
 ---

 Are you struggling with finding a FREE service to collect emails?
 Are you overwhelmed by all those fancy features provided by email marketing solutions?
-In this post, we will show you how to set up subscription sign-up form for your website in **less than 10 minutes** and **without signing-up an email marketing”**.
+In this post, we will show you how to set up subscription sign-up form for your website in **less than 10 minutes** and **without using email marketing platforms**.

 It only takes five steps to set up email sign up form with **<a href="https://telescope.apiobuild.com/app/waitress" target="_blank">Waitress</a>**, the lightweight API enables you to use Google Sheet as a data store and send subscribers’ data from the sign-up form to Google Sheet.